Oloqq/crocheteer/docs/MultiParts.md

 # New in backlog
 Cylinder initializer could be adjusted for multipart Leniency is really obsolete
+ChainOfZero (and probably others) does not display line number Make attach use size 0 by default (make argument optional)

 # Notable other implemented things
 - "around" keyword